 Two baluns are required, a sender and a receiver.
 The sender is connected to the device you wish to distribute and a receiver which is placed next to your second TV.
 For best results the two baluns are linked together via a Cat6 cable although where it is not possible to run a new a cable it is possible to use an older existing TV coaxal cable should you already have one in place.

-Not only does the sender balun have a HDMI loop through so you can pass the HD signal to your local TV but you are also able to control your HD device from the second room by using a remote sender that is included with the pack.
+Some baluns have a HDMI loop through so you can pass the HD signal to your local TV.
+Baluns also have an IR link so you are also able to control your HD device from the second room.

 HDMI Over Power